-In the past we had already looked at the distribution of certifications for IT project managers and their influence on the hourly rate.
+Already in the past we had dealt with the distribution of Certifications for IT project managers and its influence on the hourly rate.
 Now that some time has passed, let's take a look at the current status.

 Distribution of certifications

-For our analysis, we looked at over 1000 crawled profiles of project managers, of which 36.2% were certified.
-Compared to our analysis in 2020, this is an increase of 6.2 percentage points.
+For our analysis, we looked at over 1000 crawled profiles of project managers, of which 36.2 were % certified.
+Compared to our analysis in 2020, this represents an increase of 6.2 percentage points.

 The most frequently represented certificates are still those in the PRINCE2® method, followed by the titles Project Management Professional (PMP) and Certified Associate in Project Management, which are awarded by the Project Management Institute PMI®.
 The certificates of the International Project Management Association IPMA® and the German Association for Project Management GPM® are also represented in third place.